13 Surprising Reasons Your Partner Doesn’t Want Sex

 These days, it’s hard to sit on the couch and watch a TV show with your partner or go out to dinner at a nice restaurant without looking at your phone every five minutes.
-And this can seriously drive a wedge between couples romantically.
+You don’t need an expert to tell you that those tiny screens can drive a seriously big wedge between couples.
 “If your answer is your phone or tablet and not your partner, it’s time to make some changes,” says Celeste Holbrook, PhD, sexual health consultant in Fort Worth, Texas.
 “Plug your phone in the kitchen and (gasp) get a regular alarm clock—even an extra 10 minutes connecting with your partner sans electronic devices can give you a great boost in your sex life and relationship.”
-Here are signs you’re way too addicted to your phone.

 Tension in the relationship

-Wherever the conflict is coming from, be it him neglecting to pick up his socks off the floor or her forgetting to fish out her hair from the shower drain, if not properly addressed it can cause a rift between couples.
+Wherever the conflict is coming from, whether he’s neglecting to pick up his socks off the floor or she’s forgetting to fish out her hair from the shower drain, if not properly addressed it can cause a rift between couples.
 “Any kind of tension that builds up and smolders is the death of sex,” says Claudia Six, PhD, San Francisco-based sexologist and author of Erotic Integrity: How to Be True to Your Sexuality.
 “You have to address the resentments, resolve the conflicts, apologize sincerely and learn to communicate more effectively.”
-It’s having these difficult conversations, she adds, that have the most potential to fuel your sex life—check out these other surefire methods for a more intimate relationship.
+It’s having these difficult conversations, she adds, that have the most potential to fuel your sex life.

 Lack of exercise

 When you get your heart rate up and start sweating mid-workout, your body is releasing what’s known as endorphins, or feel-good chemicals in your brain that put you in a better mood, according to McGill University experts.
 This alone can make you more interested in hitting the sheets with your partner, coupled with an increase in body confidence thanks to your hard-earned workout.
+According to a 2018 study, even small bouts of exercise “drastically” improved sexual functioning in participants.
 So what are you waiting for?
 Get moving!
 Even better, work out with your partner so you both enjoy the benefits.

 If one or both partners were unfaithful or micro-cheated, recovering a sexual connection can be difficult.
 “Whether it is the man or the woman who was cheating, the trust, which is such an important part of the intimate connection, has been eroded,” explains Wendi L. Dumbroff, a New Jersey-based licensed professional counselor.
 “This makes it difficult to fall back into each other’s arms.”
-She recommends couples therapy but explains that therapy alone is not always sufficient in helping couples to resume a sexual relationship.
+She recommends couples therapy, but cautions that is not always enough to help couples to resume a sexual relationship.
 “Slowly reconnecting in ways that feel safe for the partner who was cheated on can begin to heal and create intimacy between them once again,” she adds.
-Read subtle signs you’ve got a cheating spouse.

 Lack of body confidence

-No matter your age, pants size or weight, not feeling confident in your own skin and with the body that you will use to have sex is a major obstacle in the way to great sex, experts say.
+No matter your age, pants size or weight, not feeling confident is a major obstacle in the way to great sex, experts say.
 “Couples and sex therapy are useful to help partners communicate more freely around sexual issues, as well as helping to ensure that they can enjoy the sex that they do have,” says Dumbroff.
-(Check out the things sex therapists wish you knew.)
 “Additionally, practicing mindfulness exercises and learning to be present in the moment is very important to really being able to fully engage in a positive sexual experience.”